Top-Quality Cat and Dog Vaccinations in Canton, MI

 Cat and dog vaccinations are a standard but no less important part of your pet's overall wellness care.
 As an AAHA-accredited hospital here in Canton, we offer our patients only the highest-quality vaccines in accordance with strict AAHA guidelines.
 We aim to vaccinate pets with their personal wellbeing in mind and according to their individual needs.

-Vaccines provide cats and dogs with increased protection against various common diseases, including rabies, distemper, hepatitis and leukemia.
+Vaccines provide dogs and cats with increased protection against various common diseases, including rabies, distemper, hepatitis and leukemia.
 With properly-scheduled vaccines, we can give your pet optimal coverage throughout their life.

 Important Vaccines for Dogs and Cats

 AAHA categorizes cat and dog vaccines as either core (highly recommended) or noncore (based on exposure risks).
-Our dog and cat vaccines include:
+Our cat and dog vaccines include: